 Unfortunately, there isn't a medical procedure that can "reverse" sensorineural hearing loss.
 However, the loss can be helped with amplification using hearing aids, enabling the remaining hair cells to respond with maximum efficiency.

 Conductive hearing loss occurs when there is a breakdown in the bio-mechanical transmission of sound to the brain.
 This is usually the result of there being an issue with the outer and/or middle ear.

 Causes of conductive hearing loss can include:

-Fortunately a number of conductive hearing issues can be medically or surgically treated.
+Fortunately, many conductive hearing issues can be medically or surgically treated.
 If it is, it is likely that they will only require hearing aids for a short period of time while recovering.
-In some cases hearing aids aren't even required.
+In some cases, hearing aids aren't even required.
 If the conductive loss of hearing can't be treated medically, hearing aids are often successfully used to help.

 Mixed hearing loss occurs when both conductive and sensorineural hearing loss are present.

 There are numerous factors that can impact your hearing, and the treatment you receive will depend on the specific factors responsible for impacting your hearing.